-- 1. Locate the Cartographica disk image in the Finder If you have just downloaded it from the MacGIS.com site, the disk image will be inside of your default download folder. - 2.
-Double-click on the disk image file to open it The Cartographica license agreement window will appear.
-Read through the agreement until you are satisfied that we aren't doing anything bad.

-3. Click Accept to continue

-The contents of the Cartographica disk image should now be visible in the Finder.
+- 1. Locate the Cartographica disk image in the Finder If you have just downloaded it from the MacGIS.com site, the disk image will be inside of your default download folder. - Double-click on the disk image file to open it The Cartographica license agreement window will appear.
+Read through the agreement until you are satisfied that we aren't doing anything bad. - 3.
+Click Accept to continue The contents of the Cartographica disk image should now be visible in the Finder.

+Cartographica

+CART OGRAF PHICA

+Cartographica Applications

+Cartograph nica Disk Image
-4. Drag the Cartographica program icon from the disk image into your Applications folder

-A You can place Cartographica almost anywhere you like, but the standard practice on the Macintosh is to use the Applications folder.
+- 4. Drag the Cartographica program icon from the disk image into your Applications folder - Although you can theoretically place Cartographica anywhere you would like on your computer, recent versions of macOS make it most convenient to place Applications in the Applications folder, and ClueTrust recommends doing so.